mattermost/docs/source/administration/product-receipe-template.rst

 Define the problem statement.
 The problem statement could be anything from adding an architecture setup or installations.

-The problem statement should be written from user perspective and from organisation perspective.
+The problem statement should be written from a user perspective and from an organization perspective.

 The user perspective might include